benlavender/homelab-docs/guides/CheatSheet.md

 ##### firewalld:

+> ℹ️ **Notes:**
+> - All commands are runtime only.
+Use each command as `firewall-cmd --permanent <...>` to make permanent after reload if not already stated or use `firewall-cmd --runtime-to-permanent` then reload.
+> - Print commands can be used with `--permanent` when viewing permanent settings not in runtime.

 > ℹ️ **Note:** Commands usually require elevation.

-> ℹ️ **Note:** All commands are runtime only.
-Use each command as `firewall-cmd --permanent <...>` to make permanent after reload if not already stated or use `firewall-cmd --runtime-to-permanent` then reload.

-> ℹ️ **Note:** Print commands can be used with `--permanent` when viewing permanent settings not in runtime.

 ```bash
 # Working with the firewall daemon (firewalld).